15 First-Person Horror Games Like Alien: Isolation

 When you start hearing screams coming from other rooms, that’s when things get really bad.
 However, if you want an unsettling game that will keep you terrified, this is the one for sure.

 For instance, you now have a healing mechanic and an inventory system.
-On top of that, Outlast 2 expands the stealth mechanics by letting you lie on the ground to hind among bushes.
+On top of that, Outlast 2 expands the stealth mechanics by letting you lie on the ground to hide among bushes.
 The camera mechanics were also improved.
 Besides the classic night vision, you also have a microphone that allows you to hear enemies from afar.

-As the player explores the facility, things will get more confusing, and dangerous things will notice their presence.
+As the player explores the facility, things will get more confusing, and dangerous creatures will notice their presence.
 The player must use their wits to survive and figure out what is happening while dealing with corrupted humans, wicked creatures, deranged robots, and even a mysterious, inescapable AI.

 The most interesting thing about this game is how it approaches the many complex themes that only science fiction can let you discuss in such an entertaining but realistic way.
 Soma is entirely molded by a famous quote by Philip K. Dick: “Reality is which, when you stop believing in it, doesn’t go away.”